 A unique identifier is that unique “code” that is assigned to a data asset.
-It allows this data asset to be identified differently to any other data asset.
+It makes this data asset unique compared to any other data asset.
 Even if the name and all other “outside” information is made the same, that data asset or record can still be separately identified.

 Examples of unique identifiers for data assets in CRETech

 - Properties: LPI code (often complemented by co-ordinates)

 - Contacts or humans: ID number or social security number or passport number

 - Organisations: CIPC code or DUNS number for businesses, PBO number for NGOs, trust number for trusts etc.

 - Units: the property fund’s unique identifier (bound to a property)